[4DOS.INFO]

 • LDP The Linux Documentation Project has a few tips for "Converting DOS Batch Files to Shell Scripts". - by Mendel Cooper

 • Learnthat DOS tutorials.
+Not very useful any longer.

 • Microsoft MS on using batch files under Win XP.
 A XP command line reference from A-Z is here, additional commands for Windows Server 2003 are here.